JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ### Conclusions and further work
-While a great performance increase was observed from the original ResNet18 approach, it is important to remember that biomedical image segmentation requires a very high degree of accuracy, ensuring there are no misdiagnoses, potentially missing causes for their pain, or worse.
+While a great performance increase was observed from the original ResNet18 approach, it is important to remember that biomedical image segmentation requires a very high degree of accuracy, ensuring there are no misdiagnoses leading to confusion about their pain, or worse.
 I enjoyed learning about the advanced methods in segmentation and has most certainly improved my approach to deep learning problems - it is important to read others' research and look for way to improve performance on their work, or by combining multiple people's work together, rather than attempting to conquer the problem entirely by oneself.

 This project has increased my knowledge of computer vision and these models and ideas I have learnt through the project have wide applications in research and industry, for example - self-driving cars.